 I joined the European University Institute (EUI) as a PhD researcher in the Department of Political and Social Sciences in September 2017.

-Previously, between graduation and the EUI, I worked as a trainee at the European Economic and Social Committee (Brussels), as a junior policy analyst at a consultancy firm (The Hague) and as a seminar teacher in the Political Science bachelor at Leiden University.
-Next to this, I have been active as a research assistant at Leiden University and as an editor at the national member magazine of Dutch political party D66.
+Previously, between my graduation and the EUI, I worked as a trainee at the European Economic and Social Committee (Brussels), as a junior policy analyst at a consultancy firm (The Hague) and as a seminar teacher in the Political Science bachelor at Leiden University.
+Next to this, I have been active as a research assistant at Leiden University and as an editor at the national member magazine of D66.